1961 Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 The Easy Way to Know Your 1961 Penny Value

-When it comes to determining your 1961 penny’s worth, grading is absolutely everything.
-The difference between a circulated Good (G-4) specimen worth face value and a pristine Mint State MS-67 example can be thousands of dollars.
-Professional grading services use a 70-point scale, where even small details matter enormously.
+Grading is the single most important factor in determining your 1961 penny’s worth.
+The difference between a worn Good (G-4) specimen worth face value and a pristine Mint State MS-67 Red example can be thousands of dollars, even for the same variety.
+Professional grading services like PCGS and NGC use the 70-point Sheldon Scale, where every point matters especially at the top of the range.

 1961 Penny Value Guides